1977 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 History of the 1977 Penny

-It was a great loss for the nation, given that this President did so much for a very short time.
-Besides slavery abolishment, he established agriculture, the Secret Service, and a national banking system.
+Even though he was re-elected in 1864, his second term lasted only a few months before he was assassinated.
+It was a great loss for the nation, given that this President accomplished so much in such a short time — including establishing the Department of Agriculture, the Secret Service, and a national banking system.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)

-Is your 1977 Penny rare?
+Is Your 1977 Penny Rare?

 10